 - Sick cats, cats with chronic disease, such as hyperthyroidism, asthma, chronic renal failure, and/or weakened immune systems should probably not be vaccinated.

-- Consult with your veterinarian before vaccinating a cat receiving cortisone therapy.
+- Consult with your veterinarian before vaccinating a cat receiving steroid therapy.

-Because of the seriousness of this always fatal disease, and because the FeLV vaccine also carries risks of VAS, special guidelines have been issued for this vaccine.
+FeLV is a very serious, and always fatal disease, however it does require direct contact with an infected animal to be contracted.
 The disease is transmitted through saliva and nasal secretions, by biting, sharing food dishes, and other close contact.
-All cats should be tested for this disease at least once during their lives, and at any other time when they might have had contact with an infected cat.
+All cats should be tested for this disease at least once during their lives, and at any other time when they might have had contact with an infected cat or are acting sick.
 New cats to a household must always be tested prior to introduction to the environment.
 All cats with a positive ELISA screening test should be segregated from other cats.

-- Panleukopenia, feline herpesvirus I, feline calicivirus (or 3-way): Right fore region (shoulder)
+- Panleukopenia, feline herpesvirus I, feline calicivirus (or 3-way): Right front leg below the elbow.

-The reasoning behind this, unpleasant as it may sound, is that a VAS tumor on the leg can be treated by amputation, allowing affected cats to survive.
+The reasoning behind this, unpleasant as it may sound, is that a injection site sarcoma on the leg can be treated by amputation, allowing affected cats to survive.
 Cats are wonderfully adaptive and usually adjust quite quickly to navigating on three legs.